Skip to Main Content

 Which works best for you: FHA loan or VA loan?

 Deciding whether an FHA or VA loan is best for you will depend on your financial circumstances and needs.
-While FHA loans are accessible to more borrowers, VA loans could be the better option, as the terms are more generous.
-For instance, VA loans do not require a down payment or mortgage insurance and usually have more lenient credit requirements, making it easier to qualify if you’ve a poor credit history or little cash.
+While FHA loans are accessible to a wider variety of borrowers, VA loans may be the better option for veterans because their terms are more generous.
+For instance, VA loans don’t require a down payment or mortgage insurance and usually have more lenient credit requirements, making it easier to qualify if you have a poor credit history or little cash.

 If you don’t qualify for a VA loan — or even if you do — an FHA loan could be an appealing alternative.
-These mortgages can be easy to qualify for, given their low minimum down payment and low minimum credit score requirements.
-The application process is a tad quicker and less complicated – no need to get a COE — and you might find a bigger range of lenders to choose from.
-And the interest rate might be more competitive, too — which, for many borrowers, is the main thing that matters.
+These mortgages can be easy to qualify for, given their low minimum down payment and credit score requirements.
+The application process is a tad quicker and less complicated — no need to get a COE — and you might find a bigger range of lenders to choose from.